cfculhane/AnkiOCR/README.md

 AnkiOCR was built on Python 3.8, but should work for Python versions >= 3.6.

+It is highly reccomended to to use inside the Anki application, by [installing the addon from AnkiWeb](https://ankiweb.net/shared/info/450181164)
+If you want to run it externally to anki, see below:

 Then clone the git repo:

 `git clone https://github.com/cfculhane/AnkiOCR`